jgilmore/Audiobook-To-AI-Training-data/README.md

 docker run --rm -v "path/on/your/machine/to/audiobooks:/audiobooks" chapterizeaudiobooks "/audiobooks/file.mp3"
 ```

-## Improvement

-This script is still in alpha, and thus there are bound to be some issues; I've noticed a few words and phrases that have falsely generated chapter markers, which I'm currently compiling into an *ignore* list as I see them.
-With that said, it's been remarkably accurate so far.

-I encourage anyone who might use this to report any issues you find, particularly with false positive chapter markers.
-The more false positives identified, the more accurate it will be!

 ### Language Support

 So far, support for this project is primarily targeted toward English audiobooks only; I've added some German content, but I'm by no means a fluent speaker and there are a lot of gaps.